toland/sl_unique_ids/README.md

 would expand the serial space to the point where it is quite unlikely that any system produced in the foreseeable future would be able to exhaust serial numbers in a millisecond.

+There is also a potential performance issue as more requests are made in parallel.
+The benchmark runs requests serially by default, but as more parallel requests are added the performance suffers.
+This is likely due to contention for the `Counter` agent.
+(Interestingly, the `strong_random` case shows even worse performance degradation, suggesting that there is resource contention in the OpenSSL library.)
+One possible way of dealing with this degradation is to run multiple agents handing out serial numbers from non-overlapping domains.
+You could, for example, run two agents handing out about 2,000 serials each without having to worry about synchronizing them.
+You would have to ensure that requests were relatively evenly balanced between the two, but it should help relieve contention in highly parallel environments.